ZanzyTHEbar/PermaCulture-Plans/gardenplans.md

    3. Focus on what we want, not what we don't want.
 3. Observe the site for `Sectors` and `Zones`.:
    1. Record all of these factors using a `base-map`.
+      1. Method 1:
          1. Take a screenshot of the site from Google Maps (or drone aerial footage).
          2. Put it into canva and overlay shapes on all immovable structures (house, driveway, fences, rivers, established trees).
          3. Get detailed, include windows and doors, to show access points and view points.
          4. Remove screenshot from the background.
          5. Put compass on base-map.
          6. Document all observations on this base-map.
+      2. Method 2:
+         1. Find the site in Google Earth Pro (desktop edition).
+         2. Navigate to <https://contourmapcreator.urgr8.ch/> to generate a contour map.
+            1. <https://permacultureapprentice.com/food-forest-swales-layout/> how to use contour map creator.
+         3. Download the contour map as a KML file.
+         4. Open the KML file in Google Earth Pro.
+         5. Create a new folder in Places, drag the KML file into the new folder.
    2. Sunlight
       1. Rise and set during solstices and equinoxes.
    3. Water